TheGeekA69/magic-gate/README.md

 # Known bugs / FAQ:
 ### Files with a space in the name are not sent and crash Teleporter
 => Replace the space with an underscore ( _ ).
-Won't fix this, it's a limitation.
-If you have an idea though, I'm all ears.
+I won't fix this, it's a limitation of bash/zenity.
+If you have an idea though, I'm all ears (in the pull section).

 ### ADB returned with 'code/blabla' 1...
 => That means your device isn't connected wirelessly with ADB.
 Make sure you follow the instructions here:

 https://developer.android.com/studio/command-line/adb#wireless

-=> Alternatively, just use USB :) (yeah it sucks, I know)
+=> Alternatively, just use USB :)

+### Where is the Magic Gate directory?
+=> On macOS: ~/Library/Application\ Support/MagicGate/

+=> On Linux: /opt/magic-gate/

+Only change if you know what you are doing!

 ### Something else doesn't work
 => Read this document again please.